Paid vs. Organic UA is the Wrong Debate: Build a Combined Strategy

 The Role of Paid vs. Organic

-- Organic-Dominant Mix: Signals high virality or brand equity.
-The benefit is massive margin safety (CAC is near zero).
-The downside is a lack of control.
+Organic-Dominant Mix: Almost all brands would prefer an organic dominant mix.
+It signals high virality or brand equity.
+You also get the massive benefit of near zero marginal CAC (cost of acquisition).
+Being in a position where your business is driven primarily by organics has massive advantages but the downside is a lack of control.
 You cannot simply “spend more” to hit a revenue target if the viral loop slows down.

-- Paid-Dominant Mix: Signals a high-LTV product that can buy its growth.
+Paid-Dominant Mix: A paid dominant mix is enabled by a sophisticated and well funded user acquisition operation.
+It demonstrates a sustainable balance between CPI and LTV which enables a product to buy growth.
 The benefit is immediate, predictable scale.
 The downside is exposure to market volatility.
-If CPMs spike, your margins compress immediately without a buffer of free traffic.
+If CPMs spike, your margins compress which can lead to negative profitability or stalled growth.

-The Bottom Line: Don’t force a ratio.
-Use Paid to drive velocity where your unit economics allow, and use Organic to build durability.
+The Bottom Line: Use Paid to drive velocity where your unit economics allow, and use Organic to build durability.

 As a general rule, paid channels must be incremental and profitable on their own (once accounting for organic uplift).